The Settings Tab allows to adjust the brightness, contrast, position and size of the picture, plus some other settings.

 a file contains many programs (whole transponder recording) or HDTV.

-A higher value delays playback start, however.
+A higher value delays the playback start, however.

 Priority: Specifies how much CPU time the TSPlayer gets,